RedHatQE/carbon/docs/components/providers/beaker.rst

         - String
         - False

-    *   - bkr_kdump
+    *   - bkr_ssh_key
-        - Get a crash dump in the case of a kernel crash.
+        - Name of the ssh key to inject to the test system, file must be placed in assets folder.
-        - Boolean
+        - String
         - False

+    *   - bkr_username
+        - username of the bkr machine, required if using bkr_ssh_key.
+        - String
+        - False

-    *   - bkr_ndump
+    *   - bkr_password
-        - Get a dump of the heap and cpu.
+        - password of the bkr machine, required if using bkr_ssh_key.
-        - Boolean
+        - String
         - False

     *   - bkr_timeout